titoBouzout/EncodingHelper/readme.md

  * attempts to guess encoding of files
  * show encoding on status bar
- * show when the current document is maybe broken because was opened with an incorrect encoding
+ * show when the current document is maybe broken because was opened with an incorrect encoding (or just because there is an encoding missmatch)
  * convert to UTF-8 from a variete of encodings organized in a menu.
  * convert to UTF-8 quickly from guessed encoding via menuitem
  * convert to UTF-8 automatically when opening a file via some defined encodings found on User preferences